 - Abnormal heart rate or rhythm

-- Blood pressure changes with position and causes dizziness when standing
+- Blood pressure changes with position that causes dizziness when standing

 - High blood pressure